oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         # iptables --flush

 2.  **Add new firewall rules to configuration**
-    Add the firewall rules required by Red Hat Enterprise Virtualization using the *`--append`* parameter to the `iptables` command.
+    Add the firewall rules required by oVirt using the *`--append`* parameter to the `iptables` command.
 The prompt character (**#**) has been intentionally omitted from this list of commands to allow easy copying of the content to a script file or command prompt.

         iptables --append INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT iptables --append INPUT -p icmp -j ACCEPT